 One way you can avoid friction with the law is by ensuring that you buy the HID kits from reputable brands.
 They should also be manufactured from high-quality factories that comply with the OEM standards.

 Your car’s headlights should also be issued an ECE R99 certification.
 To achieve this, your car’s entire headlight system should be replaced with a new kit specifically designed for Xenon bulbs.
-Otherwise, if you’re planning to modify your former halogen headlights (using HID conversion kit), then the headlights must be reassessed for compliance then assigned an ‘E’ mark.
+Otherwise, if you’re planning to modify your former halogen headlights (using HID conversion kit), then the headlights must be reassessed for compliance and then assigned an ‘E’ mark.

 Now, although these options are costly and time-consuming, they’re usually worth it if you’re not looking to void your car’s warranty and insurance.